-Next, we introduce a new method to classify countries into one of three characteristic emissions classes: one segment, two segments, or three segments.
+Next, we introduce a new method to classify countries into one of three characteristic emissions classes, where countries are categorised according to their number of linear components.
 Here, we highlight that most countries are best represented by a piecewise linear model with one change point.
 This suggests that most countries experienced two periods of characteristic emissions during our analysis window.

-In this section we investigate country emissions trends on a decade-by-decade basis, exploring the evolutionary structure of country behaviours.
+In this section, we investigate country emissions trends on a decade-by-decade basis, exploring the evolutionary structure of country behaviours.
 Both the number of clusters and cluster constituents are dynamic, with both varying as we proceed forward in time.

 In this section, we introduce a new method to classify countries based on their emissions trends over time.
 Having noticed that many countries exhibit a piecewise linear trend in their CO2 emissions, we introduce a new framework to determine the most appropriate model for each country.

 When we apply this analysis to all 50 countries, the USA exhibits highly anomalous behaviour.
-In fact, we must sequentially remove the USA, China, India, Russia and Japan to identify the general structures without these outlier countries.
-In the proceeding analysis, we remove these 5 countries and study the structural patterns among the remaining countries.
+In fact, we must sWhen we apply this analysis to all 50 countries, the US exhibits highly anomalous behaviour.
+In fact, we must sequentially remove the US, China, India, Russia, and Japan to identify the general structures without these outlier countries.
+In the subsequent analysis, we exclude these five and study the structural patterns among the remaining nations.

 For the sake of exposition, we present the hierarchical clustering results of our distance matrix capturing similarity in countries’ real and carbon economies.
-Figure 4 highlights the existence of one prominent cluster, a small sub-cluster and an outlier.
+Figure 4 highlights the existence of one prominent cluster, a small sub-cluster, and an outlier.

-The second sub-cluster consists of countries such as the Netherlands, Argentina, Nigeria, Taiwan, etc. These countries mostly displayed consistent growth in GDP and population, and lower levels of carbon dioxide emissions over time.
-The final sub-cluster consists of Spain, South Korea, Indonesia, Mexico, Canada and Turkey.
+The second sub-cluster consists of countries such as the Netherlands, Argentina, Nigeria, Taiwan, etc. These countries typically displayed consistent growth in GDP and population, and lower levels of carbon dioxide emissions over time.
+The final sub-cluster consists of Spain, South Korea, Indonesia, Mexico, Canada, and Turkey.
 Most of these countries displayed moderate growth in GDP and population, and growth in carbon dioxide emissions, exhibiting reasonable variability over time.

 We apply recently introduced and new methods in spatio-temporal data analysis to identify structural similarity and evolutionary patterns in emissions behaviours over time.
-First, we demonstrate pronounced heterogeneity in cluster number, size and constituency among emissions trajectories on a decade-by-decade basis.
+First, we demonstrate pronounced heterogeneity in cluster number, size, and constituency among emissions trajectories on a decade-by-decade basis.
 This section highlights the dynamic nature of this problem and the need for constant monitoring of country behaviours.
-In the second section of this white paper, we demonstrate that most countries are well modelled by a piecewise linear data generating process.
+In the second section of this white paper, we demonstrate that most countries are well-modelled by a piecewise linear data generating process.
 The consistency of this finding is surprising and would be interesting to monitor moving forward.
 Should countries more actively police their emissions, one could expect to see further propagation of change points in the near term.

 Finally, we introduce a framework to group countries based on their real and carbon economies.
-Our methodology captures GDP, population and emissions data over the past 50 years, and includes dimensionality reduction and clustering.
+Our methodology captures GDP, population, and emissions data over the past 50 years, and includes dimensionality reduction and clustering.
 This framework could be applied to other problems, or one could generalise some of the questions explored in this paper using different economic and demographic metrics.